mr-glt/Newark-Catholic-Atmospheric-Exploration-Project/README.md

 This is code that powers the data and tracking systems of NCAEP.
-The tracking is sThis repository is broken down into the code for the data logger and code for the tracking.
+This repository is broken down into the code for the data logger and code for the tracking.

 More info on the project [Here](http://balloon.ncrobotics.me/).